US Foods (NYSE:USFD) Issues FY 2022 Earnings Guidance

-US Foods (NYSE:USFD – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided EPS guidance of $1.80-$2.10 for the period, compared to the consensus EPS estimate of $2.27.
+US Foods (NYSE:USFD – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+The company provided earnings per share guidance of $1.80-$2.10 for the period, compared to the consensus earnings per share estimate of $2.27.
 The company issued revenue guidance of -.

-A number of equities research analysts have recently commented on the stock.
-Morgan Stanley upped their price objective on shares of US Foods from $41.00 to $42.00 and gave the company an equal weight rating in a research note on Friday, April 22nd.
-Credit Suisse Group upped their price objective on shares of US Foods from $44.00 to $46.00 and gave the company an outperform rating in a research note on Friday, February 18th.
-Zacks Investment Research raised shares of US Foods from a sell rating to a hold rating in a research note on Wednesday, April 20th.
-StockNews.com raised shares of US Foods from a hold rating to a buy rating in a research note on Friday, April 22nd.
-Finally, Truist Financial assumed coverage on shares of US Foods in a research note on Tuesday, February 1st.
-They issued a buy rating and a $43.00 price objective on the stock.
-Five equities research analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
-According to MarketBeat, the company presently has an average rating of Buy and a consensus price target of $42.73.
+US Foods (NYSE:USFD – Get Rating) last posted its quarterly earnings results on Thursday, May 12th.
+The company reported $0.36 EPS for the quarter, beating the consensus estimate of $0.17 by $0.19.
+The firm had revenue of $7.80 billion during the quarter, compared to analysts’ expectations of $7.80 billion.
+US Foods had a return on equity of 12.01% and a net margin of 0.58%.
+The company’s revenue for the quarter was up 23.9% on a year-over-year basis.
+During the same quarter in the prior year, the firm posted $0.12 EPS.
+On average, analysts expect that US Foods will post 2.11 earnings per share for the current fiscal year.

-In other news, Director Pietro Satriano sold 40,000 shares of the business’s stock in a transaction on Wednesday, May 18th.
-The shares were sold at an average price of $33.33, for a total transaction of $1,333,200.00.
-Following the completion of the transaction, the director now directly owns 594,159 shares in the company, valued at approximately $19,803,319.47.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Robert M. Dutkowsky purchased 31,000 shares of US Foods stock in a transaction dated Monday, March 7th.
-The shares were purchased at an average price of $32.91 per share, with a total value of $1,020,210.00.
-The disclosure for this purchase can be found here.
-Insiders have acquired a total of 51,040 shares of company stock worth $1,726,752 in the last three months.
-Insiders own 1.00% of the company’s stock.
+In other news, Director Cheryl A. Bachelder purchased 6,000 shares of the company’s stock in a transaction on Friday, March 11th.
+The shares were purchased at an average price of $34.57 per share, with a total value of $207,420.00.
+The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, EVP Steven Guberman sold 75,079 shares of US Foods stock in a transaction dated Thursday, May 26th.
+The shares were sold at an average price of $32.50, for a total value of $2,440,067.50.
+Following the completion of the sale, the executive vice president now directly owns 118,808 shares in the company, valued at approximately $3,861,260.
+The disclosure for this sale can be found here.
+Insiders have purchased a total of 51,040 shares of company stock worth $1,726,752 in the last ninety days.
+1.00% of the stock is currently owned by company insiders.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-BNP Paribas Arbitrage SA increased its stake in US Foods by 448.4% in the first quarter.
-BNP Paribas Arbitrage SA now owns 236,908 shares of the company’s stock valued at $8,915,000 after acquiring an additional 193,710 shares during the last quarter.
-Arrowstreet Capital Limited Partnership bought a new position in shares of US Foods during the 1st quarter valued at about $6,737,000.
-Vanguard Group Inc. raised its holdings in shares of US Foods by 0.9% during the 1st quarter.
-Vanguard Group Inc. now owns 18,841,409 shares of the company’s stock valued at $709,002,000 after buying an additional 167,929 shares in the last quarter.
-State Street Corp lifted its position in US Foods by 5.1% in the 1st quarter.
-State Street Corp now owns 3,458,075 shares of the company’s stock worth $130,127,000 after buying an additional 167,651 shares during the last quarter.
-Finally, UBS Group AG boosted its stake in US Foods by 48.6% in the first quarter.
-UBS Group AG now owns 407,680 shares of the company’s stock worth $15,341,000 after buying an additional 133,273 shares in the last quarter.
-Hedge funds and other institutional investors own 97.60% of the company’s stock.
+Large investors have recently added to or reduced their stakes in the stock.
+Raymond James Trust N.A. grew its holdings in US Foods by 2.6% during the first quarter.
+Raymond James Trust N.A. now owns 15,254 shares of the company’s stock worth $574,000 after purchasing an additional 381 shares during the period.
+MML Investors Services LLC grew its holdings in US Foods by 6.5% during the fourth quarter.
+MML Investors Services LLC now owns 16,221 shares of the company’s stock worth $565,000 after purchasing an additional 985 shares during the period.
+Yousif Capital Management LLC grew its holdings in US Foods by 11.0% during the first quarter.
+Yousif Capital Management LLC now owns 13,574 shares of the company’s stock worth $511,000 after purchasing an additional 1,350 shares during the period.
+Graham Capital Management L.P. bought a new position in US Foods during the first quarter worth about $312,000.
+Finally, US Bancorp DE grew its holdings in US Foods by 16.3% during the first quarter.
+US Bancorp DE now owns 7,822 shares of the company’s stock worth $296,000 after purchasing an additional 1,094 shares during the period.
+97.60% of the stock is currently owned by institutional investors and hedge funds.

 US Foods Company Profile (Get Rating)